Quaker Hill, New York

 Thomas also transformed Quaker Hill while he was in residence there.
 He persuaded professional golfer Gene Sarazen and golf course architect Robert Trent Jones into building a country club and golf course on the northern part of the hill, and he built ski slopes and ski tows on the hill.
 Thomas held regular Saturday evening parties and dances for the residents of Quaker Hill at a community center he built called the Barn.
 In its fireplace, he "installed stones from the Great Pyramid of Cheops, the Parthenon, St. Peter's Cathedral, China's Great Wall, and Mount Vernon."
 He transformed a stone library on the hill, called Akin Hall, into a "nondenominational place of worship in Christopher Wren style."
 An avid horseman, he also established more than 200 miles of bridle paths that stretched across Quaker Hill.

 The community has been studied extensively.
-It was the subject of a Columbia University political science Ph.D. dissertation completed in 1907.
+It was the subject of a Columbia University political science Ph.D. dissertation completed in 1907 by Warren Hugh Wilson, an early pioneering contributor to rural sociology.